-- Monthly retirement benefits for workers and their dependents. - Monthly disability benefits for disabled workers and their dependents. - Monthly survivor benefits for dependents upon death, as well as a lump-sum death payment.
+• Monthly retirement benefits for workers and their dependents.

+• Monthly disability benefits for disabled workers and their dependents.

+• Monthly survivor benefits for dependents upon death, as well as a lump-sum death payment retirees who are at least 65 years of age.
+Original Medicare has two parts: